 The goals of the department are to

-- maintain a supportive and flexible learning environment to accommodate students' individual backgrounds, needs, and aspirations.
+- Maintain a healthy enrollment, student retention, and a supportive and flexible learning environment to accommodate students' individual backgrounds, needs, and aspirations;

 Bachelor of Science

 The bachelor’s program goal is to provide general educational preparation for students planning to enter the information professions.
 The bachelor's program objectives are for students to demonstrate knowledge and skills related to:

 - The roles and impact of information policies, practices, and information itself on diverse populations in a rapidly changing technological and global information society.

 - Human information needs and behavior in order to develop and implement information systems and services that meet user needs.